mcnerthney/gdServer/README.md

 # gdServer

-This is a the main project for the OneWeb .net web site.
+The main project for the OneWeb .net web site.

 This project contains the .csproj and C# code that implements the oneweb /api.
 This /api depends upon the ParterAPI.